apache/beam/beam-site/documentation/index.md

 * The [Programming Guide]({{ site.baseurl }}/documentation/programming-guide/) introduces all the key Beam concepts.
 * Visit [Additional Resources]({{ site.baseurl }}/documentation/resources/) for some of our favorite articles and talks about Beam.

+## Pipeline Fundamentals

+* [Design Your Pipeline]({{ site.baseurl }}/documentation/pipelines/design-your-pipeline/) by planning your pipeline’s structure, choosing transforms to apply to your data, and determining your input and output methods.
+* [Create Your Pipeline]({{ site.baseurl }}/documentation/pipelines/create-your-pipeline/) using the classes in the Beam SDKs.
+* [Test Your Pipeline]({{ site.baseurl }}/documentation/pipelines/test-your-pipeline/) to minimize debugging a pipeline’s remote execution.

 ## SDKs